Dart-Foundation/Course-Plan/README.md

 - **Day 3:** Practical Use Cases for Maps
   - Practical: Solve problems using maps, such as storing key-value pairs.

-Each day's practical part should include coding exercises and assignments related to the topics covered in that lesson.
-This course plan provides a structured approach to teaching Dart basics while ensuring hands-on learning opportunities for your students throughout the 8-week duration of Module 1.

-Certainly, here's a course plan for Module 2: Object-Oriented Programming (OOP) and Advanced Programming, divided into 4 weeks, with each lesson including a practical part:

 **Module 2: Object-Oriented Programming (OOP) and Advanced Programming (4 Weeks)**